PeterWangIntel/crosswalk-website/Crosswalk-Command-Line-Options.md

 This page is intended to document the command line options specific to Crosswalk.

-Note that when you build a Crosswalk application for Android, you can [define command-line options for the runtime](Use-Chromium-command-lines-in-your-apps-on-Android) when building the Android package.
+Note that when you build a Crosswalk application for Android, you can [define command-line options for the runtime when building the package with make_apk.py](Use-Chromium-command-lines-in-your-apps-on-Android).

 |   Name     |    Description     |     Example
 -------------|--------------------|------------------